-The other offices held by Board members are indicated in Annex A to the Reference Document of the Company for the year ended December 31, 2012.
+The other offices held by Board members are indicated in Annex A to the Reference Document of the Company for the year ended December 31, 2013.

-In order to assist it in fulfilling its duties and responsibilities, the Board of Directors has established four Committees: an Audit Committee and a Nominations and Remunerations Committee, thereby complying with the recommendations made in the AFEP-MEDEF Code (Article 13); a Strategic Committee and an Ethics and Governance Committee in order to meet specific concerns as permitted by the AFEP-MEDEF Code.
+In order to assist it in fulfilling its duties and responsibilities, the Board of Directors has established four special Committees: an Audit Committee and a Nominations and Remunerations Committee, thereby complying with the recommendations made in the AFEP-MEDEF Code (Articles 16, 17 and 18); a Strategic Committee and an Ethics and Governance Committee in order to meet specific concerns as permitted by the AFEP-MEDEF Code (Article 15).

-On December 31, 2012, the four Committees members were as follows:
+As of December 31, 2013, the four committees members were as follows: